Cook Islands: British protectorate and annexation by New Zealand

+Self government

 When the British Nationality and New Zealand Citizenship Act 1948 came into effect on 1 January 1949, Cook Islanders who were British subjects automatically gained New Zealand citizenship.
 The islands remained a New Zealand dependent territory until the New Zealand Government decided to grant them self-governing status.
 On 4 August 1965, a constitution was promulgated.
 The first Monday in August is celebrated each year as Constitution Day.
 Albert Henry of the Cook Islands Party was elected as the first Premier and was knighted by Queen Elizabeth II.
 Henry led the nation until 1978, when he was accused of vote-rigging and resigned.
 He was stripped of his knighthood in 1979.
 He was succeeded by Tom Davis of the Democratic Party, who held that position until March 1983.

 On 13 July 2017, the Cook Islands established Marae Moana, making it become the world's largest protected area by size.

 In March 2019, it was reported that the Cook Islands had plans to change its name and remove the reference to Captain James Cook in favour of "a title that reflects its 'Polynesian nature.
 It was later reported in May 2019 that the proposed name change had been poorly received by the Cook Islands diaspora.
 As a compromise, it was decided that the English name of the islands would not be altered, but that a new Cook Islands Māori name would be adopted to replace the current name, a transliteration from English.
 Discussions over the name continued in 2020.